GreyRook/code-with-style/docs/HOWTO.md

 - Frontend Devs => TypeScript, CSS/SCSS, HTML
 - Backend Devs => Python, MongoDB, Rest
 - Embedded Devs => C, C++

+To avoid "feature creep" in merge requests, merge requests must not be declined for being "too small".
+If the scope of a MR is changed it needs to be reviewed again by everyone involved, so it is better to create an additional MR in case a "we should also define/regulate/include X"-situation comes up while reviewing.

 # Attribution